brainfoolong/cryptojs-aes-php/README.md

 * 5.x (head to the [legacy branch](https://github.com/brainfoolong/cryptojs-aes-php/tree/legacy))

 ## Security Notes
-Since the time that this library has been created, encyption technologies has been evolved.
-Using AES-256-CBC encryption is still good and safe but there are already better alternatives than this library or CryptoJS.
-If you require really high security than you should invest more time for what is suitable for you.
+Since the time that this library has been created, encryption technologies has been evolved.
+This library is still considered and using AES-256-CBC encryption is still good and safe but there are (maybe) already better alternatives than this library or CryptoJS itself.
+If you require really high security, you should invest more time for what is suitable for you.

 Also, there's a good article about PHP issues/info related to this library: https://stackoverflow.com/questions/16600708/how-do-you-encrypt-and-decrypt-a-php-string/30159120#30159120

-## Upgrade Info
-Breaking changes: This library has changed to PSR-4 namespaces as of 7.
-April 2020.
-Also parameters and behaviour has changed to the previous version.
-For the old version of this library head to the [legacy branch](https://github.com/brainfoolong/cryptojs-aes-php/tree/legacy).

 ## Requirements
 * PHP with OpenSSL Support: http://php.net/manual/en/openssl.installation.php